-- 33. What information do you think a dog breeder should provide when applying for breeder registration or renewal? - $\hfill\square$ The number of dogs being kept on the premises - $\hfill\square$ A description of the premises where the dogs are being kept - □ A description of the facilities - $\hfill\square$ The breed of dogs - Whether a person has been convicted of an offence under the Dog Act,Cat Act, Animal Welfare Act or a dog or cat local law.

-□ Certification that they comply and will continue to comply with animal breeding, housing and husbandry standards

-☑ Other - please specify: Dogs West Members should be exempt from the above and should be automatically accepted as they have to comply with comprehensive Regulations and a Code of Ethics.
+33. What information do you think a dog breeder should provide when applying for breeder registration or renewal?
+The number of dogs being kept on the premises A description of the premises where the dogs are being kept □ A description of the facilities ☐ The breed of dogs $\hfill \square$ Whether a person has been convicted of an offence under the Dog Act, Cat Act, Animal Welfare Act or a dog or cat local law. ☐ Certification that they comply and will continue to comply with animal breeding, housing and husbandry standards ☑ Other - please specify:Dogs West membership should be used as the Dog Breeder Registration number for Dogs West members and they should be exempt from the standard breeder registration.
+They must be automatically accepted as they have to comply with comprehensive Regulations and a Code of Ethics which are enforced.

-- 34. What do you think local governments should take into account when considering a dog breeder application or renewal? - □ The number of dogs being kept on the premises

-$\hfill\square$ The breed of dogs

-□ Convictions under the Dog Act, Cat Act, Animal Welfare Act, or a dog or cat local law

-☑ Other - please specify: Dogs West members should be exempt from the above and should be automatically accepted as they have to comply with comprehensive regulations and a Code of Ethics.

-The Dog Act allows a dog registration officer from the local government, with the consent of the owner or occupier, to enter and inspect premises to ascertain whether a dog will be effectively confined on the premises.
+Questions - All 34.
+What do you think local governments should take into account when considering a dog breeder application or renewal? ☐ The number of dogs being kept on the premises ☐ The breed of dogs ☐ Convictions under the Dog Act, Cat Act, Animal Welfare Act, or a dog or cat local law Other - please specify: Dogs West members should be exempt from the above and should be automatically accepted as they have to comply with comprehensive regulations and a Code of Ethics.\ The Dog Act allows a dog registration officer from the local government, with the consent of the owner or occupier, to enter and inspect premises to ascertain whether a dog will be effectively confined on the premises.
 It is a condition of dog registration that a dog must be effectively confined to the premises in which it is kept.

-- 35. Should local governments have the power to enter and inspect premises of a dog breeder, or premises that are subject to a dog breeder application or renewal?

-- □ Yes

--  No

-- □ Unsure

-- 36. In what situations should a local government be able to enter and inspect premises of a dog breeder of that are subject to a dog breeder application or renewal?

-$\hfill\square$ Where the dog breeder owns more than a certain number of dogs, or owns a kennel establishment \hfill If yes, how many?
+35. Should local governments have the power to enter and inspect premises of a dog breeder, or premises that are subject to a dog breeder application or renewal? □ Yes ⊠ No. ☐ Unsure 36.
+In what situations should a local government be able to enter and inspect premises of a dog breeder of that are subject to a dog breeder application or renewal?
+Where the dog breeder owns more than a certain number of dogs, or owns a kennel establishment If yes, how many? $\boxtimes$ Unsure Local Governments do not have the resources to carry out inspections of this nature so how will they be able to do more?

-- □ No - ⊠ Unsure